e14n/ofirehose/README.md

    "/etc/ssl/private/myserver.key".
 Defaults `null`.
 * **cert** If you're using SSL, the path to the server cert, like "/etc/ssl/private/myserver.crt".
 Defaults `null`.
+* **server** The address on which "publish/subscribe"(`PubSubHubbub`) will happen.
+Defaults machine `hostname`.
 * **address** The address to listen on.
-Defaults server hostname, Use this if you've got some kind of load-balancer or NAS or whatever and your local IP doesn't map to the IP of the hostname.
+Defaults machine `hostname`, Use this if you've got some kind of load-balancer or NAS or whatever and your local IP doesn't map to the IP of the hostname.
 * **port** Port to listen on.
 Defaults to `443` when *key* is set or `80` otherwise, Change this if you've got some kind of load-balancer.

 ## License